siffiejoe/lua-amalg/README.md

 *   It does not compile to bytecode.
 Use `luac` for that yourself, or take a look at [squish][1], or [luac.lua][3].
-*   Debug information will point to the merged Lua script and not to the original Lua modules. ([Squish][1] can do that).
 *   It doesn't do static analysis of Lua code to collect `require`'d modules.
 That won't work reliably anyway.
 You can write your own program for that (using the output of `luac -p -l`), or use